 There are no specific legal issues arising from the report.
 As part of the Council's risk management strategy, the corporate risk register identifies those high-level risks that could impact upon the Council's ability to deliver its corporate plan objectives and essential public services.
 The identification of corporate risks within the risk register and monitoring the effectiveness of the mitigation measures are matters for Cabinet.
-The report confirms that there have been no significant changes in the risk profile during the first quarter of this year, with no additional risks being added to the corporate risk register and no risks being de-escalated back to the service areas.
-For the most part, the individual risk scores have also remained the same, with only one risk score being decreased.
+The report confirms that there have been no significant changes in the risk profile during the second quarter of this year, with no additional risks being added to the corporate risk register and no risks being de-escalated back to the service areas.
+Some individual risk scores have been re-assessed in the light of changing circumstances, and increased or decreased as appropriate, but the overall risks remain the same.